There is a versatile configuration of sleeping arrangements, making this the perfect cottage for a diverse range of people.

 Gather like-minded friends from book groups, knitting clubs, foodies or whatever your passion and get away from the bustle of day-to-day life.

 1 x queen size bedroom with ensuite small bath, shower & toilet and television

-1 x bedroom with 2 x king singles can be arranged together and own bathroom shower & toilet
+1 x bedroom with 2 x king singles and own bathroom shower & toilet

 Both bathrooms feature beautiful artisan soaps which have been hand crafted.

 1 x King sofa that can be used as 2 x singles or arranged side by side as 1 x queen bed not a pull-out with powder room close by.

 Fully equipped kitchen, but with so many fabulous cafes and restaurants close by, take some time off from cooking.

 Relax in the comfortable living area and catch up on some reading or tune into the digital television with Apple TV.

 A bluetooth Beats speaker is available to play your own music selection from either an Apple or Android device.

 FREE WIFI: connect to Matilda Cottage wifi for unlimited digital broadband.